telerik/winforms-docs/track-and-status-controls/waitingbar/getting-started.md

 This tutorial illustrates how to start and stop the animation of RadWaitingBar.

-1.

-Place a RadWaitingBar control and a RadButton control on a form.
+1. Place a RadWaitingBar control and a RadButton control on a form.

-1.

-Select the RadWaitingBar control.
+1. Select the RadWaitingBar control.

-1.

-In the Properties window set the WaitingDirection property to Bottom.
+1. In the Properties window set the WaitingDirection property to Bottom.

-1.

-Resize the RadWaitingBar so that its height is larger than its width.
+1. Resize the RadWaitingBar so that its height is larger than its width.

-1.

-Select the RadButton control.
+1. Select the RadButton control.

-1.

-Set the Text property to Start.
+1. Set the Text property to Start.

-1.

-In the Properties window click the events button.
+1. In the Properties window click the events button.

-1.

-Double-click the Click event.
+1. Double-click the Click event.

-1.

-Replace the automatically-generated event handler with this code:
+1. Replace the automatically-generated event handler with this code:
-     #_[C#]_

 {{source=..\SamplesCS\TrackAndStatus\WaitingBar\WaitingGettingStarted.cs region=click}}
 {{source=..\SamplesVB\TrackAndStatus\WaitingBar\WaitingGettingStarted.vb region=click}}